2. GENERAL RULES FOR ALL COMPETITIONS

 g.
 Appointment of Match Officials:

 i.
 Both Districts and individual Schools are responsible for appointing a referee for their Home games, and their duties shall be in accordance with the laws of the game as sanctioned by The Football Association.
-Assistance may be sought from the Hon.
-Referees Secretary.
+Assistance may be sought from a local Referees' Association if required.
 Each team must provide an assistant referee who is either an adult or a qualified referee.
 Neutral referees are required for all Semi-Finals and Finals.

 The opposition must have agreed to the appointment of a student referee beforehand.
 It is not advisable that they be allowed to referee Cup games involving their own School.